antong/ldaptor/README.md

 information in an LDAP directory and a set of LDAP utilities for use from the command line.

+Ldaptor is distributed under the GNU Lesser General Public License.
+See the accompanying COPYING file for more details.

 Quick Usage Example
 -------------------